 Therefore, I do not attach any importance to the company’s forecasts at the moment and consider the Hugo Boss dividend as a nice gimmick to the currently good share price performance.

-Another example is AT&T, which has turned its own business strategy 180 degrees several times within its own years.
+Another example is AT&T, which has turned its own business strategy 180 degrees several times within a few years.
 My AT&T articles about this on Seeking Alpha bear witness to this.

 Just as we can test companies or management, we can also test prophets and experts.
 This is exactly what I do.